ziyunli/quartz/content/notes/LLM.md

 > I want the user to be able to ask technical questions about a set of documents, then the user should retrieve a summary-answer from those documents along with a source.
 >
-> I first need to finetune GPT4 so it better understands the niche-specific technical questions, the words used, etc. I could ask the finetuned model questions, but it won't really know from where it got the information.
-Without finetuning the summarised answer will suffer, or it will pull out the wrong papers.
+> I first need to fine-tune GPT4 so it better understands the niche-specific technical questions, the words used, etc. I could ask the fine-tuned model questions, but it won't really know from where it got the information.
+Without fine-tuning the summarized answer will suffer, or it will pull out the wrong papers.
 >
 > Then I need to use a vector database to store the technical papers for the model to access; now I can ask questions, get a decent answer, and will have access to the sources.